ngchain/ngcore/docs/implementation.md

 Dependencies instantiate before their dependents (a DAG by activation order), the chain **reference-counts** dependees (a depended-on contract can be neither deactivated nor destroyed until released), and the link depth is bounded.
-For a target chosen at RUNTIME, the `call` host function dispatches by a runtime address (same service semantics, no static declaration, no pinning), so one compiled module (an AMM pair, a router) works against any target resolved at call time.
+For a target chosen at RUNTIME, the `contract.call` host function dispatches by a runtime address (same service semantics, no static declaration, no pinning), so one compiled module (an AMM pair, a router) works against any target resolved at call time.
+The rest of the `contract` module introspects a contract at an address — `is_active`, `get_code`/`get_code_size`, and `code_hash` (pin the exact code you
+trust: verify a dependency, or a proxy its impl).

 ## Determinism guarantees